The Green Desk

 What is a primary pathway?

 Primary pathways are a functional necessity in childcare outdoor learning environments and promote physical activity by facilitating walking, running, chase games, and wheeled toy use (riding, pushing, pulling).
 They are designed to provide easy, attractive circulation throughout the outdoor learning environment and to connect classrooms to the primary settings of infant, toddler, and preschool areas.
-Primary pathways provide spatial structure that simplifies OLE navigation for children.
+Primary pathways provide a spatial structure that simplifies OLE navigation for children.
 Primary pathways also serve as accessible routes and allow teachers to move quickly through the OLE when necessary.

 Primary Pathway Attributes